fpetersma/EvolutionOfCoffee/process book.md

 - I will be working on implementing the maps in the code.
 - I will try to use bootstrap after all, due to its design capabilities
 - Decided to go for a sort light brown-ish colour scheme, will probably use colorbrewer2.org to acquire a proper colour scheme

-- I have finally managed to implement the maps using topojson.
-I was a bit of a hassle to create all the different paths for all the different countries, but in the end it all worked out.
-The first layout is not completed, and the next step is to start working on the interactivity.
-The rest of the layout will be dealt with in a later stadium.